Bellamy Young: 2019–present

-In 2022, Young starred in the ABC family drama series, Promised Land playing villainous Margaret Honeycroft.
+In 2022, Young starred in the ABC family drama series Promised Land, playing villainous Margaret Honeycroft.
 The series was canceled after one season.
-She returned to role of Olivia Walton in The Waltons' Thanksgiving later in 2022.
-Later in 2022, she was cast in the Hulu adaptation of The Other Black Girl.
+In November 2022, she was cast in the Hulu mystery thriller series The Other Black Girl, a television adaptation of the 2021 novel by Zakiya Dalila Harris.
+She also reprised her role as Olivia Walton in The Waltons' Thanksgiving.
+She has been the spokesperson for Salix Pharmaceuticals' Xifaxan since May 9, 2024.
+Her father suffered from overt hepatic encephalopathy (OHE) during her adolescence.

 Personal life

 Young has been vegan since 1988 and in 2016 participated in a campaign for PETA titled, "Being Vegan Keeps Me Young".
-A long time supporter of shelter adoption, Young starred in 2 televised adverts for The Humane Society of the United States: 'The Shelter Pet Project' in 2015 and 'Honestly' in 2016.
+A long time supporter of shelter adoption, Young starred in two televised adverts for The Humane Society of the United States: 'The Shelter Pet Project' in 2015 and 'Honestly' in 2016.

+Young began dating Portuguese percussionist Pedro Segundo in September 2017.
+During COVID-19 pandemic in 2020, Young and Segundo married.

 Young is a registered Democrat.
 Along with several of her Scandal cast mates, Young headlined at a fundraiser event for Hillary Clinton in April 2016.
-From August through November 2016, Young hit the campaign trail for Clinton and visited Virginia, North Carolina, Colorado, Iowa, Michigan, Ohio, Pennsylvania, and New Hampshire.
-As part of the Obama administration legacy, in 2016, Young appeared in 'Women Film' by The United States of Women along with several other public figures such as Michelle Obama, Meryl Streep and Oprah Winfrey.
+From August through November 2016, Young hit the campaign trail for Clinton and visited several states.
+As part of the Obama administration legacy, in 2016, Young appeared in 'Women Film' by The United States of Women along with several other public figures.
 After performing at the 2015 National Christmas Tree Lighting, it was announced that in 2016 Young would be co-ambassador, along with Chelsea Clinton, of the Trust for the National Mall.

-Young is the honorary chair for the domestic violence nonprofit organization 'Helpmate' and has helped raise funds for victims of domestic violence.
-In 2015, she won Celebrity Jeopardy! and as a result won $50,000 for Operation Blankets of Love–a charity which donates blankets to animals in shelters.
-As a teenager, she began to suffer from migraines and still suffers from them to this day.
-She became a partner with GlaxoSmithKline for Treximet, in 2015, to spread migraine awareness.
-Young partnered with Merck & Co., in November 2016, to help educate people on the importance of biomarker testing in non-small cell lung cancer, the disease that killed her father.

 A scholarship student herself, Young now endows a scholarship each year to a student at her alma mater, Yale University.
-In 2019, she became an ambassador for the organization CARE and went on a trip to Rwanda to see the work they are doing there.
+In 2019, she became an ambassador for the organization CARE and has continued to partner with the organisation.
 For International Women's Day 2020, Young directed a PSA, for CARE; she appears as well as Kerry Washington, Shonda Rhimes, and Katie Lowes.